Jennifer Lopez Shows Off Her Insane Abs In A Sports Bra And Leggings

 “It’s just talking yourself off the ledge of being a lazy bum,” Lopez added of getting her mind and body in gear.

-JLo then added in the interview with the magazine three years ago that she often sees photos of herself in her twenties and thinks she actually looks better today in her 40s.
+JLo then added in the interview with the magazine three years ago that she often sees photos of herself in her 20s and thinks she actually looks better today in her 40s.

 “I see pictures of myself in my twenties and go, ‘Oh, I look better now!'”
 Lopez admitted of being in the best shape of her life.